meob/MySAT/README.md

 MySAT report contains 3 parts:
 * security check results
 * configuration summary and details
-* check cross references with GDPR Articles and CIS Benchmarks; and CVE short list
+* cross references with GDPR Articles and CIS Benchmarks and CVE short list

 ## Version support

 MySAT can be used with all MySQL and MySQL forks version but for security reasons we strongly suggest to use MySQL 5.7 or newer.
 Always update to the last minor update available.
-For MySQL 8.0 there are small differences and we created a specific script **mysat.80.sql**
+For MySQL 8.0 there are many differences and a specific script **mysat.80.sql** is available.

 #### References